redis/redis-doc/topics/cluster-spec.md

 using the gossip protocol, as specified later in the *configuration propagation* section.

-The `ADDSLOTS` command is usually used when a new cluster is created from scratch to assign each master node a subset of all the 16384 hash slots available.
+The `ADDSLOTS` and `ADDSLOTSRANGE` command are usually used when a new cluster is created from scratch to assign each master node a subset of all the 16384 hash slots available.

-The `DELSLOTS` is mainly used for manual modification of a cluster configuration or for debugging tasks: in practice it is rarely used.
+The `DELSLOTS`  and `DELSLOTSRANGE` are mainly used for manual modification of a cluster configuration or for debugging tasks: in practice it is rarely used.

 The `SETSLOT` subcommand is used to assign a slot to a specific node ID if